ropenttd/suds/README.txt

 Commands:
- apconnect      - connects to the preconfigured openttd server apdisconnect   - disconnects from same pause          - manually pauses the game unpause        - manually unpauses the game (sets min_active_clients to 0) auto           - turns on autopause, and re-sets min_active_clients to the
+ apconnect(*)       - connects to the preconfigured openttd server(*) apdisconnect(*)    - disconnects from same pause(*)           - manually pauses the game unpause(*)         - manually unpauses the game (sets min_active_clients to 0) auto(*)            - turns on autopause, and re-sets min_active_clients to the
                        configured amount
- rcon           - sends an rcon command to the server
+ rcon(*)            - sends an rcon command to the server clients            - lists the clients connected to the server companies          - lists companies date               - returns the ingame date

  These commands can also be called with channel or serverID as parameter.
-This can be handy when you want to command a server from a different channel or from private message
+This can be handy when you want to command a server from a different channel or from private message.
+ Commands marked with (*) require being opped or trusted (depending on allowOps).